FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ## Definitions

-claims

-client
+* creator: the system which creates the JWTs.
+* consumer: a system which consumes a JWT.
+* client: a system which holds a token and presents it to other systems.
+* claim: a piece of information asserted about the subject of the JWT.
+Some are standardized, others are application specific.

 ## Out of scope

-In this article, we'll only be discussing signed JWTs, the most common form of JWT.
-The signing behavior is also [standardized](https://tools.ietf.org/html/rfc7515).
+In this article, we'll only be discussing signed JWTs, the most common type of token.
+The signing behavior is [standardized](https://tools.ietf.org/html/rfc7515).
 There are also standards for [encrypting JSON data](https://tools.ietf.org/html/rfc7516) but signed JWTs are far more common, and have most possible insecurities, so we'll focus on them.
-When I refer to a JWT in this article, I'm talking about a signed JWT, not an encrypted one.
+When I refer to a JWT in this article, I'm talking about a signed token, not an encrypted one.

 ## For everyone

 When you are working with JWTs in any capacity, you should be aware of the footguns that are available to you (to, you know, let you shoot yourself in the foot).

 The first is that a signed JWT is like a postcard.
-Anyone who gets ahold of it can read it.
-Even though this may look like garbage:
+Anyone who gets a hold of it can read it.
+Though this may look unreadable:

 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJmdXNpb25hdXRoLmlvIiwiZXhwIjoxNTkwNzA4Mzg1LCJhdWQiOiIyMzhkNDc5My03MGRlLTQxODMtOTcwNy00OGVkOGVjZDE5ZDkiLCJzdWIiOiIxOTAxNmI3My0zZmZhLTRiMjYtODBkOC1hYTkyODc3Mzg2NzciLCJuYW1lIjoiRGFuIE1vb3JlIiwicm9sZXMiOlsiUkVUUklFVkVfVE9ET1MiXX0.8QfosnY2ZledxWajJJqFPdEvrtQtP_Y3g5Kqk8bvHjo